szilard/benchm-ml/x1-data-higgs/README.md

 ![3a-AUC.csv](3a-AUC.png)

 The linear model is less accurate than the more complex ones and it tops-off in accuracy quickly.
-(The DL models have been trained with the same hyper-parameter values accross the different sizes, therefore not necessarily optimal.)
+(The DL models have been trained without extensive search in the hyper-parameter space and with the same hyper-parameter values accross all the different sizes, therefore not necessarily optimal.
+TBD if better models can be obtained for the smaller data sizes.)